Chakibceran22/Auth_App_Informat_Data/Readme.md

 - usename must be 5 lowercase characters only
 - password must be 8 characters or digits from 0-9
 - output saved as follows: **username**:**password**:**salt**,  in a file named password.txt

+## Disclamer
+you are free to use this code for the homewrk but change some small details